Stradey Park: Layout

 The ground was divided up into six separate blocks for the purposes of accommodating spectators.
-Two standing terraces at the far ends of the ground, known as the East Terrace (which has no roof) and was also be referred to as the Town End, or more informally the Tanner Bank, and the West Terrace or for sponsorship reasons the CSA Covered Terrace which as suggested has a roof.
+Two standing terraces at the far ends of the ground, known as the East Terrace (which has no roof) and was also referred to as the Town End, or more informally the Tanner Bank, and the West Terrace or for sponsorship reasons the CSA Covered Terrace which as suggested has a roof.
 The West Terrace was also referred to as the Pwll End.
 There were two seating blocks, the North and South Stands.
 Again for sponsorship reasons the North Stand was known as the WRW Stand.
 In front of both stands were standing areas called the North and South enclosures respectively.

 There were several bars located around the ground both inside and out.
 Outside of the ground was located the car park, the ticket office and official Scarlets shop.

 One unusual feature of the ground was the scarlet saucepans placed atop each goalpost.
 The utensils are a reference to the past of Llanelli as a major tin plating centre, as well as to the traditional club anthem, "Sosban Fach" (Welsh for "little saucepan").